-B. Clientelist Practices
+II.B Clientelist Practices

-Our survey carried several questions related to voter behavior, attitudes, and beliefs.
-Many could be associated with a broad definition of clientelism, raising the pitfalls associated with testing multiple hypotheses.
-Focusing on the outcomes with statistically significant results would be misleading, as their nominal level of significance is not the true probability of rejecting the null when they are in fact part of a larger family of tests.
-We address this issue using Kling, Liebman, and Katz's (2007) procedure.
-The sign of all variables is altered so that positive values are associated with clientelist practices.
-Let $k=1,\ldots,K$ denote the outcomes of interested, and μ_k and σ_k denote k's average and standard deviation in the control group.
+Our survey carried several questions related to voter behavior, attitudes and beliefs.
+Many could be associated with a broad definition of clientelism, raising the pit-falls associated with testing multiple hypotheses.
+Focusing on the outcomes with statistically significant results would be misleading, as their nominal level of significance is not the true probalility of rejecting the null when they are in fact part of a larger family of tests.
+We address this issue using Kling, Liebman and Katz's (2007) procedure.
+Firstly, the sign of all variables is altered so that positive values are associated with clientelist practices.
+Let k = 1, ..., K denote the outcomes of interested, and $\mu_k$ and $\sigma_k$ denote k's average and standard deviation in the control group.
+The index is then given by $I = (1/K) \sum{k=1}^{K} (k - \mu_k)/\sigma_k$ .
+Hence, this index is the mean standardized effect of all outcomes.
+By estimating the treatment effect on I, we can test if treatment has an overall effect on the whole family of variables.